 Examples: when we aren't able to engage someone it could be because they are dissociating or in fight or flight response to us actually trying to talk with them, or we may say something that triggers a trauma response and therefore in simplistic terms a person enters one of the trauma states (fight, flight, freeze or fawn).
 They change the subject, try to get away or stand up and show us how physically bigger they are than us.
 Also how a traumatised brain works e.g. focus/memory they will never remember because they are in a heightened state of anxiety that, for example, that we said we would meet them at the office on Tuesday at 10am.
 We should consider communication methods which may be able to facilitate contact and engagement which they would find easier to participate in for a first meeting for example.
 Are we flexible in our approach?
-When in a trauma state a person can't process information in the way that people who aren't in a trauma state can.
+When in a trauma state can.